During its 16th week of development, a fetus will be starting to form facial expressions, and its nervous system will be growing.

 You may also benefit from a specialized exercise regimen during pregnancy.

-It is important to follow a balanced, nutritious diet during any stage of pregnancy, as well as placing a focus on staying active.
+Follow a balanced, nutritious diet during any stage of pregnancy, as well as placing a focus on staying active.

 The fetus is starting to grow rapidly and requires more energy at this point in pregnancy.
 It is recommended that you consume an extra 300 calories every day.